jasozh/nextjs-github-template/README.md

    }
    ```

+7. Run `npx prettier --write .` to standardize formatting and indentation across all files.

-7. Replace your `nextConfig` with the following.
+8. Replace your `nextConfig` with the following.
 This is not required for deployment since `nextjs.yml` handles static export for us, but it's useful because now you can use `yarn build` to test if static export works before pushing to GitHub.

    ```ts
    const nextConfig = {